• Skip to main content

 transitions

-energy sensory
+energy sensory stress

-Written by Livia Farkas || First published: 16 September, 2024 | Last edited: 9 April, 2025 || 📚🕒 Reading Time: 2 minutes
+First published: 16 September, 2024 | Last edited: 28 March, 2026 || 📚🕒 Reading Time: 2 minutes ||

-Transitions, in the context of neurodiversity, refers to the process of moving from one state, activity, or place to another.
+Transitions, in the context of neurodiversity, refer to the process of moving from one state, activity, or place to another.
 It involves a shift in attention, focus, and cognitive resources, and if this shift is too overwhelming, it can cause inertia.

 For neurodivergent folk, it may require additional time, support, and strategies to manage effectively.